mickeyjsx/mickey/README.md

 ## More

-- API
+- API document
-- The `mickey.svg` used in this document is from [Free Vectors](http://all-free-download.com/free-vector/download/disney-disney-vector_288586.html).
+- The [mickey.svg](./mickey.svg) used in this document is download from [Free Vectors](http://all-free-download.com/free-vector/download/disney-disney-vector_288586.html).

 ## Contributing